 Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

-Arsenic Poisoning-Metallic Arsenic is not poisonous, because it is not absorbed from intestines.
-The poisonous forms of arsenical compound as follows-
+Arsenic Poisoning Arsenic is not poisonous because it is not absorbed from the intestines.
+The poisonous forms of arsenical compounds are as follows:

 Arsenic Poisoning